 Our curriculum supports pupils with their emotional health and mental wellbeing and aims to maximise pupils' social, moral, spiritual and cultural development; for example, through the study of diverse themes and using resources which promote inclusion, respect and community cohesion.

-Our aim across our curriculum is to prepare our pupils for the next stage of their education and to equip them with knowledge and skills that will allow them to develop their interests and talents into adulthood.
+The impact of our curriculum prepares our pupils for the next stage of their education and to equip them with knowledge and skills that will allow them to develop their interests and talents into adulthood.